vorotina/design/README.md

 };
 ```

-/src/header-module/header.view.js
+#####  /src/header-module/header.view.js

-knows nothing of the outside world, only knows of the controller as $scope
+knows nothing of the outside world, only knows of the controller as $scope,
-sends messages to the controller, when some action takes place
+invokes handlers in controller when some action takes place

 ```javascript
 // init function return rendered swig template with cached DOM elements and  attached events